Operation: Secqueville

 Burial details:

-The CWGC offered to move the crew graves to a military cemetery - they refused.
+The CWGC offered to move the crew graves to a military cemetery which was turned down.

 Flt Sgt.
 Reginald John Owen.
 La Frénaye Churchyard, Seine-Maritime, France.
 Son of Albert and Maud Elizabeth Owen, of Sidcup, Kent, England.